 The dependency on domestic workers, especially live-in, is on the rise.
 But supply to meet this demand does not always flow through regular channels, and ethical recruitment considerations take a backseat to costs and convenience.
 The process designed by the recruitment agents can only be described as organised chaos.
 Organised enough for the employer and chaotic for the worker.
-In the UAE particularly, the ease with which visit or tourist visas can be converted to work visas creates a particularly muddy market for domestic work.
+In the UAE, the ease with which visit or tourist visas can be converted to work visas creates a particularly muddy market for domestic work.
 These issues persist despite government-affiliated Tadbeer service centres intended to standardize domestic worker employment.

 This piece explores how the sector works within this context.

 Tucked between the Al Madinah Comprehensive police station and Lulu hypermarket in Ajman is a labour recruitment bazaar where the manpower suppliers have set up their business.
 These are small to medium-sized shops with glass windows and doors.
 Driving past, you can see women seeking domestic worker jobs wearing masks and seated on chairs.
 There are a couple of desks strategically placed to keep an eye on clients walking in.
 The women behind the desks usually wear abayas and are multilingual.
 The ones I spoke to were from Ethiopia, Sri Lanka and Uganda.